Nursing BSN Program Houston

 Advantages and opportunities of our nursing school in Houston

-- The only baccalaureate level program in the city of Houston that allows students to complete all prerequisite and required courses on one campus
+- A baccalaureate-level program in the city of Houston that allows students to complete all prerequisite and required courses on one campus

 - Students have an integrated and traditional four-year college experience